kakamband/youtube-video-automator/README.md

 4) Run `npm install`
 5) Change the config/basic_config.js file to how you see fit (or leave it, as the defaults are fine).
 6) Fill out the config/local_attributes_template.js file and save it as config/local_attributes.js.
+7) Run 'npm start oauth' to authenticate for the first time.
-7) Run `npm start`.
+8) Run `npm start`.
 The first time around you will need to authenticate with Youtube, this will be done by opening up a web browser on your computer.

 ## Future Plans + Notes
 ### Future Plans